Skip to content

 White, who spent time within the youth academy systems of the Philadelphia Union and New York Red Bulls, recently signed a pro contract to play in Poland at just 17

-When Jeremiah White IV turned 11 years old, he went to his dad and asked him to train him in soccer.
+When Jeremiah White IV turned 11, he went to his dad and asked him to train him in soccer.

-He knew his dad, Jeremiah III, a former high school and college All-American who played professionally in multiple countries, including time in Major League Soccer, would demand the most from him — and somewhere deep inside he knew he needed that push.
+He knew his dad, Jeremiah White III, a high school and college All-American who played professionally in Major League Soccer and internationally, would demand the most from him — and somewhere deep inside, he knew he needed that push.

-Until then, White’s trajectory was like that of many young kids coming up.
+Until then, his trajectory was like that of many kids coming up.
 He was a good player on a good club team where wins mattered more than development.
-He was just getting by, but barely a teen, White had the foresight to know he wanted more.
+He was just getting by, but the younger White had the foresight to know he wanted more.

 The commitment has paid off for Jeremiah IV, who signed a deal to play soccer professionally with Polish giants Legia Warsaw earlier this fall.
-In that span of time since telling his father he was all-in on a path to pro, White already spent time within the youth academy system of the Philadelphia Union and New York Red Bulls, has been a mainstay on the U.S. youth national team circuit and before his move from Elkins Park to Poland, spent a season getting his first taste of professional soccer at just 17 as a member of MLS Next franchise, the Carolina Core.
+Since telling his father he was all-in on a path to pro, White spent time within the youth academy system of the Philadelphia Union and New York Red Bulls, has been a mainstay on the U.S. youth national team circuit, and, before his move from Elkins Park to Poland, spent a season getting his first taste of professional soccer at just 17 as a member of the Carolina Core, an MLS Next Pro franchise.

-Now, he’s following in his father’s footsteps, who coincidentally played in the Polish first division with GKS Belchatow in 2010.
-His father, who also left home at a young age following a college career at Wake Forest, had a nine-year professional career that spanned stints in Serbia, Greece, France, Denmark, and Saudi Arabia, the latter becoming just the second American to play for a Saudi club when he arrived to Ettifaq FC in 2010.
+Now, he’s following in his father’s footsteps.
+The elder White coincidentally played in Poland with GKS Belchatow in 2010.
+His father, who also left home at a young age following a college career at Wake Forest, had a nine-year professional career that spanned stints in Serbia, Greece, France, Denmark, and Saudi Arabia.
+He became just the second American to play professionally in the Middle East when he arrived to Ettifaq FC in 2010.

-For Jeremiah IV, however, it’s not about following the same path as the guy with the same namesake, who helped him land a professional contract.
+For Jeremiah IV, however, it’s not about following the path of his namesake, who helped him land a professional contract.

 It’s about blazing his own trail — on his own terms.